The new bookstore bringing magic to Brooklyn

 With a perch on Smith Street in the Cobble Hill neighborhood, Books Are Magic is perfectly situated to become a destination for anyone looking to tap into the borough's literary mystique.

-"I certainly know that's how I like to travel—by visiting bookstores," says novelist Emma Straub, who is opening Books Are Magic with her husband Michael Fusco-Straub and investors, Eddie and Martine Joyce.
+"I certainly know that's how I like to travel—by visiting bookstores," says novelist Emma Straub, who is opening Books Are Magic with her husband Michael Fusco-Straub and investors, Eddie and Martine Joyce."

 "If you're in Nashville and you don't go to see Parnassus, you're a crazy person.
 Or if you're in Los Angeles and you don't go to Skylight and Book Soup.
 Seattle and Elliott Bay Bookstore."